In the Department of Children and Families this class is accountable for directing administrative support and/or program services.

 Reviews work of assigned areas for general efficiency and effectiveness with target client populations;

 Leads the recruitment and hiring of staff, including outreach, interview and selection;

 KNOWLEDGE, SKILL AND ABILITY

 Considerable knowledge of relevant state and federal laws, statutes and regulations;

 and ability to apply management principles and practices;

 standards of practice and administration of programs dealing with children and youth;

 impact of cultural issues on service delivery and staff relationships;

 Nine (9) years of professional experience in the field of child welfare programs, children's protective services, foster services, adoption or social and human services.

-Two (2) years of the General Experience must have been in a managerial capacity with responsibility for planning, development, implementation or supervision of administrative or program services in child welfare, children's protective services, children's mental health or juvenile justice.
+Two (2) years of the General Experience must have been in a managerial or supervisory capacity with responsibility for planning, development, implementation or supervision of administrative or program services in child welfare, children's protective services, children's mental health or juvenile justice.